 The geometric artwork decorating the interiors of the Alhambra follow Islamic law, meaning there are no depictions of living beings.
 This also means that within the seemingly perfect patterns, intentional flaws were placed, as aspiring to perfection would be blasphemous.

 5. The Alhambra is one of the most popular attractions in Spain.

 As many as 6,000 people a day visit the Alhambra in the busy summer months.
 When you plan your visit, buy your tickets ahead of time, booking your time slot for the Nasrid Palaces in particular early in the day.
 Or pick an escorted tour which includes the Alhambra as one of its destinations–your tour guide will know how to best get you through the palaces and gardens.

 Visit the Alhambra as part of a fantastic vacation in Spain.
-To travel with a knowledgeable tour director, try our popular 8 Day Affordable Spain tour, which includes stops in Seville, Granada and the Alhambra, Toledo and Madrid.
+To travel with a knowledgeable tour director, try our popular escorted tours of Spain, many of which includes stops in Seville, Granada and the Alhambra, Toledo and Madrid.

 Ready to explore on your own?
-Try our sun-soaked 7 Day Spain’s Sun Coast Vacation, complete with airfare and hotel in historic Malaga, less than two hours from Granada and located on the sparkling blue sea.
+Try our independent Spain Sun Coast Vacations, complete with airfare and hotel in historic Malaga, less than two hours from Granada and located on the sparkling blue sea.